Fujifilm X-Pro1 vs Nikon D610

 Review summary: Fujifilm X-Pro1 vs Nikon D610

 So what is the bottom line?
-Which of the two cameras – the Fujifilm X-Pro1 or the Nikon D610 – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Is there a clear favorite between the Fujifilm X-Pro1 and the Nikon D610?
+Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Fujifilm X-Pro1: